-- The default entry value for Speed is 0.75 knot to indicate that the skimming system travels at a speed of 0.75 knot relative to the oil slick. - For Calculator users contemplating the use of a higher skimming speed for their system, regulatory agencies will consider requests for the use of alternative values based on the supporting documentation submitted for speeds up to a 3 knot maximum value.
+- The default entry value for Speed is 0.75 knot to indicate that the skimming system travels at a speed of 0.75 knot relative to the oil slick. - For Calculator users contemplating the use of a higher skimming speed for their system, regulatory agencies will consider requests for the use of alternative values based on the supporting documentation submitted.